-Answer: Both are domestic sheep, but have distinct differences, mainly in age.
-As you may know, the age of an animal can affect how tender their meat is and the flavor.
+Lamb and mutton both are domestic sheep, but have distinct differences, mainly in age.
+As you know, the age of an animal can affect how tender their meat is and their flavor.

-Lamb is a sheep that is typically under one year of age.
+Lamb is a sheep that is typically under 1 year of age.
 There is little fat on lamb and the meat can vary in color from a tender pink to a pale red.
-Lamb under 3 months of age is called Spring lamb.
+Lamb under 3 months of age is called spring lamb.

 Most sheep meat sold in the U.S. comes from lambs simply because mutton isn't as popular.

 Mutton is meat from a sheep that is older than 1year, ideally 3 years of age.
 It is an intense red color and contains a considerable amount of fat.
 Its flavor is very strong and many have to "acquire" the taste before enjoying mutton.

 Mutton is much more popular in the Middle East and in Europe than in the United States.
 The gamey flavor of mutton does tend to appeal more to people who also enjoy other game meats such as deer, wild boar, rabbit, and other more exotic animals.

 Because Americans prefer the more delicate taste of lamb, it is more expensive than mutton but also much easier to find in regular markets.
 Common cuts in the U.S. are shoulder roast, rack, loin chops, and leg of lamb.

 It's also important to note that domestic lamb tends to be grain fed, contain more fat and have a more delicate flavor.
 Imported (typically Australian or New Zealand) lamb tends to be grass fed, be leaner, and have a stronger flavor.